 Here are the reasons why you will love this city from the moment you arrived :

-5. Boullabaisse or Pizza : The city offers a good variety of restaurants to please all tastes.
-But the majority comes here to taste the famous boullabaisse.
-Boullabaisse was originally the stew made by Marseille fishermen using the bonny rockfish, which they couldn’t sell.
+5. Bouillabaisse or Pizza : The city offers a good variety of restaurants to please all tastes.
+But the majority comes here to taste the famous bouillabaisse.
+Bouillabaisse was originally the stew made by Marseille fishermen using the rockfish, which they couldn’t sell.
 Apart from the various kind of fish, the stew could include shellfish, urchins, mussels, crab and octopus.
 Vegetables such as onions, tomatoes, celery and potatoes are cooked together and served with the fish.
 What makes this soup different are the Provencal herbs and spices, that rise the taste to another level.
-Although tasting this unique soup is no longer a cheap treat (40 to 60 euros per person), our favourite places to taste it and avoid any tourist traps are : Chez Madie les Galinettes (138 Quai du Port) and Chez Fonfon (140 Rue du Vallon des Auffes).
-But Marseille has also a another unexpected famous treat, which is pizza.
-Due to the proximity with Italy and the huge flow of Italians immigrants the previous centuries, the city has a strong Italian tradition which is expressed (among other things) in its love for pizza.
+Although tasting this unique soup is no longer a cheap treat (40 to 60 euros per person), our favourite places to taste it and avoid any tourist traps are : Chez Madie Les Galinettes (138 Quai du Port) and Chez Fonfon (140 Rue du Vallon des Auffes).
+But Marseille has also another unexpected famous treat, which is pizza.
+Due to the proximity with Italy and the huge flow of Italian immigrants in the previous centuries, the city has a strong Italian tradition which is expressed (among other things) in its love for pizza.
 In Marseille you will probably taste the best pizza in France.
 The pizza here is made with a crispy airy dough, tomato sauce on top and real Italian cheese.
-Every Marseille resident has its favourite spot for pizza.
+Every Marseille resident has his favourite spot for pizza.
 Our favourite ones are : Chez Sauveur (10 Rue d’Aubagne) and La Bonne Mere (16 Rue Fort du Sanctuaire).

 6. Marseille at night : In order to feel the atmosphere of the city, you should have a beer or a drink in one of the bars on the streets around the Old Port.
 In Cours Honore d’ Estienne, Quai des Belges, Cours Jean Ballard and many more, when the sun sets and the night comes, the city is transformed into the traditional harbour it used to be.
 The authentic and genuine air of strong nautical tradition is evident and you feel that coming across Conte Montecristo is possible in every corner.
 At once you have the feeling that you are at home and you are becoming part of this melting pot of nations, cultures and civilizations.
 You have to live it, you cannot describe it.

-7. Cassis : With wonderful blue waters, pastel coloured houses, cobbled streets, irresistible charm and just 30 km from Marseille, this seaside town is popular with tourists and French holidaymakers.
+7. Cassis : With wonderful blue waters, pastel-coloured houses, cobbled streets, irresistible charm and just 30 km from Marseille, this seaside town is popular with tourists and French holidaymakers.
 Excellent local food, welcoming inhabitants and characteristic architecture have made this is a famous resort since the early 20th century.
-There are several beaches inside and near the town but for a true unique experience, board to one of the numerous boats that leave from the port, for a day trip to the nearby Calanques, a must-see natural wonder.
+There are several beaches inside and near the town but for a truly unique experience, board one of the numerous boats that leave from the port, for a day trip to the nearby Calanques, a must-see natural wonder.
 The Calanques are essentially inlets that have been formed in the limestone cliffs, leaving behind a series of beautiful little bays.
-The clear turquoise waters in contrast with the pure white rocky cliffs, is a site you will carry with for a long time.
-Upon your return to Cassis do not forget to grab a ice cream cone with lavender flavour (a local specialty).
+The clear turquoise waters in contrast with the pure white rocky cliffs is a site you will carry with you for a long time.
+Upon your return to Cassis do not forget to grab an ice cream cone with lavender flavour (a local specialty).

-As an epilogue I believe that the above graffiti at a wall in Panier neighborhood, somehow manages to capture the true nature of the city.
+As an epilogue, I believe that the above graffiti at a wall in Panier neighbourhood, somehow manages to capture the true nature of the city.
 At the same time street art and high art, a fisherman and a mythic giant, welcoming and aggressive, warm colours and cold colours.
-A city you might never thought to visit, but if you did, your first thought will be when to come back again.
+A city you might never think to visit, but if you did, your first thought will be when to come back again.

 Here is a wonderful video and love letter to Marseille (by Mathieu Maxime Prod) :